Is Medication an Effective Treatment for Alcoholism?

 Even without a stigma attached, it can be hard to ask for support.
 You’ve been successful in other areas of your life, so you believe that you should be able to quit drinking or using drugs on your own, too.
 In reality, the solution is not so simple, and many people struggle to stop or reduce substance abuse on their own.

 Regardless of how or why you began using, addiction can take on a life of its own.
 Even if the original source of trouble is gone, the addiction is still there.
 Alcohol, in particular, is notoriously hard to avoid because it often plays a central role in social events and celebrations.
-Making things more difficult, many people misinterpret the problem.
+Making things even more difficult is the tendency to misinterpret the problem.
 For example, perhaps you think you drink because you’re depressed, when in fact your drinking is contributing to feelings of depression.
 Without the right guidance and support, you may end up treating the “symptoms” of substance abuse rather than the reason you began using in the first place.

 Whatever the source of the problem, it’s uncommon for substance abuse issues to improve without outside help.
 And the longer you wait to address the problem, the more fixed your habit becomes.
 Working with a professional drug and alcohol abuse counselor can help you regain control of your life.
 You can learn healthier coping mechanisms that help you feel better without requiring drugs and alcohol.